bfeitknecht/vault/wiki/network address translation.md

   - note/wiki
 ---

 The **network address translation (NAT)** connects internal and external networks.
-It allows for better isolation, since specific addresses and ports can be remapped, reducing address space usage.
+It remaps addresses and ports, allowing for better isolation and reducing address space usage.